MarkusTratschitt/Drumcomputer/README.md

 ## Code Review Findings (2025-12-21)

-- `components/PadCell.vue`: Das Template rendert nur einen leeren Button; Label/Key-Labels werden nicht angezeigt und `is-empty` wird ignoriert, wodurch Pads ohne Text/A11y-Hinweise erscheinen.
-Label und "leer"-Zustand sollten gerendert/klassifiziert werden.
+- `components/PadCell.vue`: Template renders only a bare button; labels/key labels are not displayed and `is-empty` is ignored, so pads appear label-less with weak accessibility.
+Render/flag label and empty state.
-- `pages/index.vue` + `components/DrumMachine.vue`: Nur Pads/Transport/FX werden montiert; PatternsPanel, ExportPanel, TabPanel und ein Step-/Playhead-Grid fehlen, sodass Pattern-Editing, Scene-Chains, Export und MIDI/Sync-UI aktuell unerreichbar sind.
+- `pages/index.vue` + `components/DrumMachine.vue`: Only Pads/Transport/FX are mounted; PatternsPanel, ExportPanel, TabPanel, and any step/playhead grid are absent, so pattern editing, scene chains, export, and MIDI/Sync UI are currently unreachable.
-- `components/StepGrid.md`/`StepCell.md`: Nur Markdown-Stubs vorhanden, die eigentlichen Vue-Komponenten wurden entfernt.
-README beschreibt weiterhin Sequencer-UI, die im Build fehlt; entweder Komponenten reaktivieren oder README/UX anpassen.
+- `components/StepGrid.md`/`StepCell.md`: Only Markdown stubs remain; the actual Vue components were removed.
+README still describes Sequencer UI that is missing in the build; either restore the components or align README/UX.

 ### Previous Findings (2025-12-19)